dikshasaini11/Group_E_Snakes_and_Ladders/README.md

 5. lib:

-6. Src:
+6. Src: This file contains the source code for the project with other .c files.

 7. Test: It has following files : a) Test.c

 # Installation

-Install to play.
 Instructions to install are in *usermanuallink*.

+# Usage

+To run, you must first install it.
+Further, you can follow instructions mentioned in *usermanuallink*.

 # Detailed Instructions

 Detailed instructions for user is found in *usermanuallink*.
 Detailed instructions for developer is found in *developermanuallink*.

+# Acknowledgement

+Thanks to Dr. Cristina Ruiz Martin for providing guidance on how to develop the software.